 Attracting new clients and increasing brand awareness can be a hard job as a small business owner.
 So easy and cost-efficient ways to grow your small business are always welcome.
 And collaborating with other businesses is definitely one of them.

 In 2020, more businesses than ever have been utilising online platforms.
 The pandemic has forced many small businesses to step up their content, or move online where they weren’t before.
 This shift has made an already competitive market even more saturated.
 Wondering how to navigate this?
 In many cases, joining forces is a more pleasant and successful strategy than fighting it out.

 Let’s see why you should set up a successful marketing collaboration for your small business, how to go about it and make sure you benefit from it!

 What is collaborative marketing

-For collaborative marketing to be successful, you need to team up with businesses that cater to the same target group as your business.
+For collaborative marketing to be successful, you need to team up with businesses that cater to the same target group as your business without being a direct competitor.
 The goal is then to work together on marketing campaigns and share resources.

 The benefits of a successful marketing collaboration are simple:

 - Being introduced to potential new clients